 What to see in Montmartre?

-At Place du tertre you will see a typical Parisian scene – artists, music and flowers.
+At Place du Tertre you will see a typical Parisian scene – artists, music, and flowers.
+There are some fantastic tours taking place in Montmartre, which you can explore here.

 What to do in Montmartre?

 There is also a free audio guide.
 If you wish to climb up to the Basilica be ready to climb 270 steps!
 Well worth it if you are fit and able.
-Absorb Place du tertre which may make you feel like you are in a French movie set however keep in mind that it is very commercial and you may wish to shop around before making purchases or buying souvenirs.
+Absorb this place which may make you feel like you are in a French movie set, however, keep in mind that it is very commercial and you may wish to shop around before making purchases or buying souvenirs.

 It would be a pity to restrict your visit to Montmartre to a morning or afternoon as it is somewhere to stroll, take in the culture and enjoy the scene.

-“Chez Eugenes” will tempt the taste buds.
-Situated at 17 Place du terte, it is comfy and cosy with a bright interior.
+“Chez Eugene’s” will tempt the taste buds.
+Situated at number 17, it is comfy and cozy with a bright interior.
 Staff is friendly.
 The house special is ‘boeuf bourguignon’.
 There are also salads and vegetarian options.
-Non alcoholic drinks are served but if you want to sample a ‘good red’ there are no shortages.
+Non-alcoholic drinks are served but if you want to sample a ‘good red’ one there are no shortages.

 What to see in Le Louvre?

 There lots to see, beyond Mona Lisa.
-At this very large impressive museum in central Paris 80% of visitors queue up, take a photo of the Mona Lisa then leave.
-However there is so much more on offer here!
+At this very large impressive museum in central Paris, 80% of visitors queue up, take a photo of the Mona Lisa then leave.
+However, there is so much more on offer here!
 There are 40,000 works of art including Venus de Milo and the coronation of Napoleon.
+Do skip the line, by pre-booking your admittance from here.
+The lines are long.

 What to do in Le Louvre?

 Seeing but also feeling!
 If you like places which are atmospheric then the cemetery ‘Pere Lachaise’ will not disappoint you.
-Whatever your tastes there is likely to be the tombstone of someone you have heard of and has had a possible positive influence on you.
+Whatever your tastes there are likely to be the tombstone of someone you have heard of and has had a possible positive influence on you.
+To know about the minute historical details of this place, pre-book with a guide.

 If music is your thing, you may want to visit the grave of Jim Morrison which is quite something else – fans have made it their own shrine!
 Other musicians buried there include Edith Piaf and celebrated piano soloist Chopin.